selim-turkmen/DSA-210/README.md

 3. ### Hypothesis Testing

-- Formulate and test hypotheses:
+– Formulated and tested the following hypotheses for nutrient intake vs IQ:

-  - **H₀:** There is a correlation between fat and protein consumption quantities and IQ.
+- **H₀:** There is no linear correlation between nutrient intake (protein or fat) and IQ.
-  - **Hᵢ:** There is no correlation between fat and protein consumption quantities and IQ.
+- **H₁:** There is a linear correlation between nutrient intake (protein or fat) and IQ.

-- Applied Pearson correlation and p-value calculations.
-I choosed Pearson Correlaiton since I observed a linearity in the visualised data.
+– Applied Pearson correlation and p-value calculations to assess the strength and significance of the relationships.

+> *Note:* Pearson correlation tests only for linear relationships.
+While strong linear trends were observed visually, possible non-linear effects were considered out of scope for this stage.

 4. ### Regression Modeling